-9.1 There may be costs associated with sending out letters of consultation.
-It is also possible that there could be costs incurred in defending any action brought against the Council to judicially review the policy.
+9.1 It is possible that there could be costs incurred in defending any action brought against the Council to judicially review the policy but the robust consultation process with licence holders and the trade minimises this risk.

 10. Community Safety